Guide to essential oils

 Precautions

-• Certain natural compounds contained in this essential oil may present a risk of allergy in some sensitive individuals when the essential oil is incorporated into a cosmetic composition (in accordance with the 7th Amendment of the European Cosmetics Directive (2003/15/EC)): linalool and, to a lesser extent, limonene, geraniol, citronellol.
+• Some natural compounds contained in this essential oil may present a risk of allergy for certain sensitive individuals when the essential oil is incorporated into a cosmetic preparation.

-• As a general rule, always carry out a test application of your mixture, in the crease of the elbow, at least 48 hours before using it.
+• Store protected from light and air.
+As a general rule, always perform an application test of your preparation in the crease of the elbow at least 48 hours before use.

 Find out more